 Once we arrived at this magical place, I checked out the maximum number of books allowed and usually devoured them within a couple of days.
 After that I occupied myself with reading the books my siblings had checked out, eagerly anticipating our next library adventure.

 Stories became my magic carpet which whisked me to far-away places.
 I sailed the ocean with Robert Louis Stevenson and traveled around the world in a hot air balloon with Jules Verne.
-I learned to survive on a deserted island with Robinson Crusoe and yearned to write like Jo March.
-I cried when Old Yeller died, and I empathized with a girl who had straw hair and freckles just like me and answered to the name of Anne (with an “e”) Shirley.
+In addition, I learned to survive on a deserted island with Robinson Crusoe and yearned to write like Jo March.
+I cried when Old Yeller died, and I empathized with a girl who had carrot-colored hair and freckles just like me and answered to the name of Anne (with an “e”) Shirley.

 I learned to read before I started school, and once my public school years began, I quickly moved into writing and storytelling.
 That little freckle-faced girl grew up, my school years filled with studies, music, and writing–though not necessarily in that order.
 During that time I won a couple of school-related writing competitions and also a state-wide essay contest.
 My after-school job during high school was working at the town newspaper.

 In college, I pursued a music education degree.
 It was there that I also met and married my own Prince Charming.
-Thirteen months later our first child Josh was born.
+A year later our first child Josh was born.
 (I like to tell everyone I received my BME, MRS, and MAMA all in a couple of years!)
 After graduation, we moved on to our first teaching assignments in a small Texas town much like the one in which I had grown up.
 Our second son Jase was born two years later.

 Now with a teaching career and two small children, my writing time was confined to summer breaks.
 But trying to squeeze in book-writing between baseball, swim lessons, summer trips, and our still-weekly trip to the library proved impossible.
 During those short summers, I started several novels.
 But each and every time I would either run out of summer or ideas or both.
 There’s no telling how many partial manuscripts I have squirreled away in some dusty old box somewhere.